3DSA/cse15l-lab-reports_3/lab_report_3.md

 Nothing is output

 Example 2:
-This command looks for an empty directory using ``empty``.
-Because ``technical/government/media`` is a full directory, it outputs nothing to the terminal.
+Looks for an empty directory using ``empty``.
+Because ``technical/government/media`` If it is a full directory, it outputs nothing to the terminal.

 Input:
 ```